-Since 2005, approximately 30% of all CCRB complaints have involved allegations of improper stop, question, frisk, and/or search.
+Since 2005, between 25-30% of all CCRB complaints have involved allegations of improper stop, question, frisk, and/or search.
 In 2014 these types of allegations occurred in 22% of all complaints, down from 25% in 2013.
 When we receive a complaint about these types of street encounters, it is investigated as an abuse of authority.
 The investigation will focus on the details of the encounter, in accordance with state law, police department rules and the U.S. Constitution.

 Police Authority and Street Encounters

 - Request for Information: The least intrusive encounter is a simple request for information.
 This is a general, non-threatening encounter in which you are approached for a reason the officer can articulate.
 You may then asked briefly about your identity, destination, or reason for being in an area.
 A CCRB investigation about an encounter such as this will focus on whether there was some objective, credible reason for the officer’s request, not necessarily indicative of criminality.